merenlab/anvio.org/tutorials/single-cell-genomics-workshop/index.md

 ### Estimate SCGs taxonomy

 Now that we have identified the SCGs in our SAG, anvi'o can use the Genome Taxonomy Database (GTDB) and Diamond (a fast alternative to NCBI's BLASTp) to offer an insight into taxonomy.
 In a nutshell, anvi'o uses a set of SCGs (the ribosomal proteins) of the GTDB representative genome and their associated taxonomy (defined by GTDB).
-Each ribosomal protein gets a taxonomic assignation based on sequence similarity using [Diamond](https://github.com/bbuchfink/diamond).
+Each ribosomal protein gets a taxonomic assignment based on sequence similarity using [Diamond](https://github.com/bbuchfink/diamond).

 To be able to use this function in anvi'o, you must set up SCG taxonomy once on your machine by running the command {% include PROGRAM name="anvi-setup-scg-taxonomy" %}.